 - have a viral load that is less than 50 copies/mL, and

-- have no drug resistance mutations associated with any of the HIV medicines in Odefsey (drug resistance mutations are changes in the genetic material of HIV that cause the virus to become insensitive to certain HIV medicines).
+- have no mutations associated with any of the HIV medicines in Odefsey (drug resistance mutations are changes in the genetic material of HIV that cause the virus to become insensitive to certain HIV medicines).

 Odefsey is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.